OpenQuantumDesign/oqd-analog-emulator/docs/tutorials/analog.md

-In our language we represent all operators as abstract syntax trees. this the operator ` PauliX() @ PauliX()` would be reprsented as the tree:
+In our language we represent all operators as abstract syntax trees. this the operator ` PauliX() @ PauliX()` would be represented as the tree:

 ```mermaid
 graph TD;